• SDG13,

 What are the eating habits on campus?

-The students on the Net Zero Emissions specialisation undertook out a study on food habits, and identified the consumption patterns and issues for the different categories of users: students and staff.
+The students on the Net Zero Emissions specialisation (in French) undertook out a study on food habits, and identified the consumption patterns and issues for the different categories of users: students and staff.

 Although not all users responded to the survey, the results revealed that: